-This marks the fifth edition of my Tenants' Guide.
-Thank you for your continued appreciation of this resource over the years.
-We are grateful this has remained a helpful tool for so many members of our local community and beyond.
+This year marks the sixth edition of my Tenants' Guide.
+Please accept my heartfelt thank you for your continued appreciation of this resource.
+Many of you come to us throughout the year to share your experiences and this year's guide would not be possible without your engagement.
+We are grateful this tool has remained useful for so many members of our community.